cywarriors/verifAI/docs/art_integration.md

 ### Wiring ART estimators and attacks

-The SecureAI integration expects two keys in `model_config`:
+The verifAI integration expects two keys in `model_config`:

 - `art_estimator` – identifier for your ART estimator (e.g. `"my_llm_estimator"`).
 - `art_attack` – name of the ART attack to run (e.g. `"ProjectedGradientDescent"`).